Sam Staab: Washington Spirit

+In 2020, Staab played every minute of the Spirit's season.
+In the NWSL Challenge Cup, she converted a header off a set piece in the 77th minute against the Portland Thorns, scoring the Spirit's lone goal in the team's 1–1 tie.
+In 2022, Staab played every minute of the Spirit's season once again.

 On April 29, 2023, Staab made her 73rd consecutive regular season start in the NWSL, breaking a record held by Amber Brooks.
 As of October 20, 2023, Staab has played every minute of 90 consecutive matches, completing three iron woman seasons.
 She was nominated for NWSL Defender of the Year in the 2023 season.